Sobolev differentiable stochastic flows for SDEs with singular coefficients: Applications to the transport equation: Existence of a Sobolev differentiable stochastic flow

-From now on we use $\left\vert \cdot \right\vert $ to denote the norm of a vector in $\mathbb{R}^{d}$ or a matrix in $\mathbb{R}^{d\times d}$.
+From now on, we use $\llvert\cdot\rrvert$ to denote the norm of a vector in $\mathbb{R}^{d}$ or a matrix in~$\mathbb{R}^{d\times d}$.

 In order to prove the existence of a Sobolev differentiable flow for the SDE (\ref{FlowSDE}), we need to introduce a suitable class of weighted Sobolev spaces.
-Fix $p\in (1,\infty )$ and let $w:\mathbb{R}^{d}\longrightarrow (0,\infty )$ be a Borel measurable function satisfying
+Fix $p\in(1,\infty)$ and let $w\dvtx\mathbb {R}^{d}\rightarrow (0,\infty)$ be a Borel-measurable function satisfying